Python-PyQt/PyQt6-Docs/descriptions/QtCore/Qt-TouchPointStates-e.rst

 .. sip:enum-description::
     :status: todo
     :realname: Qt::TouchPointState
-    :digest: 0f822ed6ca6a3cd903594e57210a7f4b
+    :digest: 8cd5c24ddd734088435bef31374573b3

-This enum represents the state of a touch point at the time a QTouchEvent occurred.
+This enum represents the state of a touch point at the time a :sip:ref:`~PyQt6.QtGui.QTouchEvent` occurred.